CBIIT/ccdi-federation-api-deployments/terraform/README.md

 ## Outputs Review:
 1. Removed the opensearch_endpoint output as it is not used in the system stack.
 2. Deleted the outputs.tf file as it is not used for now.

-## Provider Review:
-1. Added us-east-1 as the region for the provider.